 - Collaborations with departments and offices across campus

-- Administrative functions for their cohort including excused absences, no examination grades, withdrawals, leave of absences, and readmission
+- Administrative functions for their cohort including excused absences, no examination grades, withdrawals, leaves of absence, and readmission

 The Class Deans often intervene with students experiencing personal or academic difficulty through the Electronic Warning System (EWS) and provide intrusive academic and social intervention and support.